-APA rules for in-text citation change depending on the number/type of author(s).
-Count the authors and follow the rule below:
+APA in-text citation rules change depending on number/type of author(s).
+Identify and count the author(s), then follow the corresponding rule below:

 Place the publication year after name of the author(s) in the same or a separate bracket: